africa1dev/sphereerp/utils/README.md

 #Utils (Utilities)

-Helper classes and functions to speed up coding of custom functions when developing with [Sphere ERP]: https://www.sphereerp.com
+Helper classes and functions to speed up coding of custom functions when developing with [Sphere ERP](https://www.sphereerp.com)